 Ryan White and National Youth HIV and AIDS Awareness Day

-Twenty-two percent of new HIV cases in 2015 in the United States occurred among young people (ages 13-24), according to the U.S. Centers for Disease Control and Prevention (CDC).
+Twenty-one percent of new HIV cases in 2016 in the United States occurred among young people (ages 13-24), according to the U.S. Centers for Disease Control and Prevention (CDC).
 These new infections occurred overwhelmingly among gay/bisexual men, particularly African Americans.
-However, new infections among young gay/bisexual men declined 18% between 2008 and 2014.
+However, new infections among youth declined 24% between 2010 and 2015.
 About half of HIV-infected youth aged 18-24 in the United States are thought to be undiagnosed and thus not linked to care, which is the highest rate of undiagnosed HIV among all age groups.
-This year on April 10, National Youth HIV/AIDS Awareness Day will be observed as part of ongoing efforts to increase sensitivity about HIV/AIDS and encourage young people to adopt safer sex and lifestyle practices, get tested and, if infected, engage in care.

 Young RWHAP Clients and Viral Suppression